 Good quality jam without a ton of crap in it cost $8-$15 a jar.

 I sulked back into my kitchen, dejected, and remembered I had a ton of strawberries left from my CSA haul.

 INSPIRATION!
 10 minutes later, homemade strawberry chia jam.

 This recipe is so easy, it's out of control.
 It won't last for months and months like traditional jam.
 It is called “refrigerator jam”, and will last for about a week in the fridge, but honestly, my batch won't make it a week, it is SOOOOOOOOO good!

 I may or may not have eaten it with a spoon several times.
 I mean, I can't say for certain if that happened, I just mean it MIGHT have happened.
 Maybe.

-- 2 tablespoons of chia seeds
+- Add 2 tbsp of chia seeds and stir well

 - Place all strawberries in a small saucepan, over medium low heat.
 Bring to a simmer.
 After about 5 minutes, using a potato masher (or whatever tool floats your boat) mash the strawberries.
 There should be a good amount of liquid in the pan.
 I like my jam chunky so I don't over mash.